mongodb/motor/doc/differences.rst

 Cursor slicing
 --------------

-In Pymongo, the following raises an ``IndexError`` if the collection has fewer than 101 documents:
+In PyMongo, the following raises an ``IndexError`` if the collection has fewer than 101 documents:

 .. code-block:: python